davemccrea/phoenix-ansible/README.md

 vault_cloudflare_tunnel_token: secret
 ```

 The Cloudflare Tunnel token is obtained from the Cloudflare Zero Trust dashboard when you create a tunnel.
-Point the tunnel's public hostname at `localhost:<app_port>`.
+Point the tunnel's public hostname at `http://app:<app_port>` — use the container name `app`, not `localhost`, since the containers run on a shared Docker bridge network.

 ## Playbooks